bhutan

 Until 2020, backpacking in Bhutan was possible.
 One could even travel solo in Bhutan as I did.

-But in 2020, Bhutan passed legislation to charge Indians, Bangladeshi and Maldivians a 1,200 fee for entering the country.
+But in 2020, Bhutan passed legislation to charge Indians, Bangladeshi and Maldivians a daily fee for entering the country.

-Before I tell you why I loved solo travelling in Bhutan, let me share my entire Bhutan itinerary…
+Before I tell you why I love solo travelling in Bhutan, let me share my entire Bhutan itinerary…

 bhutan travel itinerary